-The Trip Odometer shows how far the vehicle has gone traveled since last it was reset.
+The Trip Odometer shows how far the vehicle has traveled since it was last reset.
 The maximum distance that can be shown on the Trip Odometer is 99,999.9 at which point the operator needs to reset.
 Press Trip to set.
 Press and hold Trip to reset (Item 1 in following image).